wordsum/wordsumvec/README.md

 # WordSumVec

-An alpha release of a microserve to be able to cache a word2vec build of a body of text along with a word2vec configuration.
+An alpha release of a microservice to cache a word2vec build of a body of text along with a word2vec configuration.

 This tool enables other services to model the nearest words of a word within the cached word2vec.